-Employees are entitled to at least 5.6 weeks' paid leave each year.
+Employees are entitled to at least 5.6 weeks of paid leave each year.

 For employees working five days a week this means 28 days inclusive of public holidays.
 There is no requirement to give leave on public holidays (in England and Wales there are 8 bank holidays, while in Scotland there are 9).

 Part-time employees should not be treated less favourably than comparable full-time employees in their entitlement to pay and benefits.
 On that basis, they are entitled to pro-rated holiday entitlement, according to the proportion of full-time hours that they work.

 When an employee has taken more leave than they are entitled to and their employment has since been terminated, an employer may be entitled to compensation, depending on whether the employee's Employment contract allows for this.